pollfish/docs/ios.md

 ```

-#### Explicitly requesting a specific survey format for testing purposes.
+#### Explicitly requesting a specific survey format for testing purposes

-If you want to test Pollfish different available formats you can explicitly request a specific survey format during initialization
+If you want to test Pollfish different available SURVEYS formats you can explicitly request a specific survey format during initialization

 | **Note:** You can request and receive a specific survey format only in debug mode